0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

 ![2021-09-09 00_26_05-Window.png]({{site.baseurl}}/assets/2021-09-09 00_26_05-Window.png)

-Then, we notice a conversation between the destination's local IP and another local IP at the source.
-This conversation is the one we're looking for.
+Then, we notice a conversation between the destination’s local IP and another local IP at the source.
+This conversation is the one we’re looking for.

-Then we follow TCP stream on that conversation, and we are able to see a base64 encoded string.
+Then we follow TCP stream on that conversation, and we can see a base64 encoded string.

 ![2021-09-09 00_31_02-Window.png]({{site.baseurl}}/assets/2021-09-09 00_31_02-Window.png)